Who are we?

-All steering group members are volunteers commit their time and efforts into creating a tangible support network to equip teachers and leaders with the tools to progress into and through the workforce.
+All of our Trustees commit their time and efforts into creating a tangible support network to equip teachers and leaders with the tools to progress into and through the workforce.
 The group connects with other education organisations and individuals through events, regional networks across the UK, signposting, mentoring and support aligned with our vision.

-Hear from Allana Gay, one of our Founding Members, and Trustees, about the BAMEed Network’s vision and the activity taking place to drive change in the education sector.
+Hear from Allana Gay, a BAMEed Network Founding Member and Trustee about the BAMEed Network’s vision and the activity taking place to drive change in the education sector.

 Video recorded at Bett 2022.